ChrisK91/chrisk91.github.io/content/post/2018-09-09-Pagination-with-Jekyll-and-Foundation.md

 Your ```index.html``` has most likely something like the following to display your posts:

-{% raw %}
-<pre><code>{% for post in site.posts %}
+{{< code lang="html" filename="pseudocode that displays posts without pagination" >}}{% for post in site.posts %}
     # HTML code to display each post
-{ % endfor %}</code></pre>
+{ % endfor %}{{< /code >}}
-{% endraw %}

 This needs to be adjusted slightly, and the ```paginator.html``` needs to be included:

-{% raw %}
 <pre><code>{% for post in paginator.posts %}
     # HTML code to display each post
 { % endfor %}

 {% include paginator.html %}</code></pre>

-{% endraw %}
+{{< code lang="html" filename="display paginated posts" >}}{% for post in paginator.posts %}
+    # HTML code to display each post
+{ % endfor %}

+{% include paginator.html %}{{< /code >}}

 ## Conclusion

 The code in this post is in the public domain (see below), so feel free to reuse it.
 This pagination control is easy to implement on GitHub pages.
-If you need more advanced features, there is [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2){:target="_blank"} which is also backwards compatible.
+If you need more advanced features, there is [jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2) which is also backwards compatible.
 The plugin there unfortunately is not supported on GitHub pages, so you'll need to set up continuous integration, for instance with Travis in order to use it.

 If you reuse the code, I'd appreciate a ping back in the comments, but this is not required.

-#### License for code in this post
+## License for the paginate element in this post

+{{< code lang="txt" filename="license for the pagination element presented here" >}}
-<pre>This is free and unencumbered software released into the public domain.
+This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled